Transition to Independent Living Allowance

-The Transition to Independent Living Allowance (TILA) is currently a one-off payment from the Australian Government to help young people who are leaving out-of-home care.
-It provides a contribution of up to $1,500 towards the costs involved in moving to independent living.
+The Transition to Independent Living Allowance (TILA) is a one-off payment of up to $1,500 available to eligible young people.

 TILA helps support young people aged between 15 to 25 years who are leaving or have already left formal or court ordered out-of-home care, transition to independent living.
 TILA is also for young people who continue to live with their non-parent carers after their care order expires.

 The TILA payment can be used to buy items and services such as a fridge or couch, pay for counselling, education and training courses, medical expenses, a bond for accommodation, a drivers licence or any other eligible items or services agreed between the young person and their caseworker.
 The What can TILA be used for factsheet has more information on what TILA can be used for.